superfly/docs/machines/flyctl/fly-machine-run.html.md

 Machines have a human-friendly `name` [property](/docs/machines/api-machines-resource/#machine-properties), like `ancient-glitter-2128`, that shows up alongside the `id` in the output of the `fly machine list` command and in the web dashboard.

-You may want to give the Machine a custom name, so you can easily recognize it.
-Use the `--name` flag:
+You can give the Machine a custom name with the `--name` flag:

 ```cmd
 fly machine run . --name my-special-Machine